 According to the NSBA 2017 Small Business Taxation Survey, 20% of businesses spend over 120 hours handling federal tax processes.
 To invest time wisely, plan your schedule, roles, and tasks ahead of time to meet all deadlines without worries.
 The IRS supports companies with a tax calendar that easily integrates into your work calendar.

 Year-end closing processes expedite the tax preparation process.
 Reviewing 1099 vendor information, sticking to invoice deadlines, and ensuring all invoices are in the system makes tax preparation effortless.
 Staying ahead of the schedule allows team members to prepare for tax season early.
 In the long run, it saves time to analyze real-time reporting for the financial future.
-Keep a checklist handy to never skip a beat.
+Keep a checklist handy to help avoid skipping a beat.

 Safety and Security are #1 Priorities